Strategy

 These games focus on planning, resource management, and decision-making.
 Examples include “Catan,” “Risk,” and “Twilight Struggle.”

-PUSH - PUSH, Ravensburger, 2020 — front cover of the German edition (image provided by the publisher) - Credit: W Eric Martin
+Level Up - Level 8, Ravensburger, 2022 — front cover - Credit: W Eric Martin

 Rating: 4/5